mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 But anyway, that’s why next *tathāgatagarbha* comes up.
 And then in terms of *tathāgatagarbha*, we may say that human being is based on the idea of an embryo which exists in the mother’s womb – who will be born, sooner or later.
 So that [way], it is really easy to believe this situation.
 So very naturally, the idea of *tathāgatagarbha* developed.

 But still it’s very difficult to know how *tathāgatagarbha* works in our daily life.
 It’s very difficult, only by the term *tathāgatagarbha*.
 Emotionally, according to human feelings, we can feel that, and we can believe that, but logically it’s very difficult to know how this *tathāgatagarbha* works, and also how we can be free from illusions in this peculiar situation of *tathāgatagarbha*.
-So that’s why next another term comes up: that is *ālāyavijñāna*.
+So that’s why next another term comes up: that is *ālayavijñāna*.

-*Ālāyavijñāna* gives us a certain hint how *tathāgatagarbha* works in our life – a hint to let us know how it works, how we can be free from illusions, et cetera, or how we can be free from *tathāgatagarbha*. *Tathāgatagarbha* is still the samsaric world.
+*Ālayavijñāna* gives us a certain hint how *tathāgatagarbha* works in our life – a hint to let us know how it works, how we can be free from illusions, et cetera, or how we can be free from *tathāgatagarbha*. *Tathāgatagarbha* is still the samsaric world.

 So even though you say *tathāgatagarbha* is the overall picture of human life, which has the buddha-nature and also human illusions together, [still] it is not the doctrine of dualism.
-So *ālāyavijñāna* tries to explain not the doctrine of dualism.
-It is because that peculiar situation of *ālāyavijñāna* is that the pure nature of human consciousness, which is called *unborn* or *imperishable*, is the whole picture of human consciousness.
+So *ālayavijñāna* tries to explain not the doctrine of dualism.
+It is because that peculiar situation of *ālayavijñāna* is that the pure nature of human consciousness, which is called *unborn* or *imperishable*, is the whole picture of human consciousness.
 On the other hand, *illusion* is also the whole picture of human consciousness.
 Illusion is not something by which something is covered.
 So illusion is the total picture of human life.
 On the other hand, the pure nature of consciousness is also the total picture of human life.
 Because *tathāgatagarbha* is, just like I mention often, one piece of paper with two aspects, back and front.
 And also the one piece of paper is constantly operating, working, without stopping even for a moment.
 That is the panoramic picture of universe: the universe is one, the truth is one.
 This one universe has the two aspects, back and front – good and bad, right and wrong, et cetera, the dualistic world, but both are working as one.

 So, in the process of total functioning, total working, at that time you can see the front in a moment.
 In that time, front occupies the whole piece of paper.
 So the front *is* one piece of paper.
 The front is not *part* of a piece of paper in relation to the back: that is already our consciousness, discriminating mind, thinking that way.
 But in the process of total working, there is nothing to stop it.
 So when you see the front, that’s it.
 There is no chance to think of the back.
 So you have to fit into the front; otherwise, you miss the train.
 Because time is moving, and also the working in the human world is in the stream of time.
 So if you analyze, you miss the train.
 So if you see the front, that is the train you have to get on.
 Anyway, get on – right on.
 So the front is not the certain particular situation in relation to back.
 The front is total life.

 That is the idea of *tathāgatagarbha*.

-So *ālāyavijñāna* tries to explain that kind of the *tathāgatagarbha* we can believe in.
+So *ālayavijñāna* tries to explain that kind of the *tathāgatagarbha* we can believe in.
 A little bit logically, we try to explain.
-If you say *ālāyavijñāna*, regarded as *tathāgatagarbha*, this term uses *vijñāna*; *vijñāna* is human consciousness.
-So very naturally, *ālāyavijñāna* is the term which we try to pull closely the *tathāgatagarbha* into our life, subjectively; or more [awakening].
-So, *ālāyavijñāna* is a term [which is] pretty subjective and more awakening, because there is a *vijñāna*.
-So *ālāyavijñāna*.
+If you say *ālayavijñāna*, regarded as *tathāgatagarbha*, this term uses *vijñāna*; *vijñāna* is human consciousness.
+So very naturally, *ālayavijñāna* is the term which we try to pull closely the *tathāgatagarbha* into our life, subjectively; or more [awakening].
+So, *ālayavijñāna* is a term [which is] pretty subjective and more awakening, because there is a *vijñāna*.
+So *ālayavijñāna*.

 So very naturally, our consciousness, so-called *vijñāna*, regarded as *ālaya*, which is the foundation of human life, [or the] pre-foundation of human life.
 That foundation of human life is that which the truth is covered with delusion.
 That is the foundation of human consciousness.